soler91/CustomMounts/README.md

 # Usage
-!mount 1~256 // Some might cause the client to crash, see invalid list
+`/proxy mount 1~256` Note: Some might cause the client to crash, see invalid list

 Remembers last mount used, it's saved in mount.json.